 The FC-100DC is a lot like the DZ - a truly spectacular little telescope - except it shows just a bit more false color, has a slightly faster focal ratio, and only accommodates 1.25" diagonals and eyepieces.
 As far as I can tell, the optical difference is only noticeable on nights of good to excellent seeing.
 If you love observing subtle detail on Mars or hate even a hint of false color around the lunar limb, perhaps that matters a little.
 What's much more noticeable, however, is the DC's lighter weight, which means that it can be mounted on a much flimsier mount.
 Having sold the DC for the DZ, I miss that portability.

-More importantly still: the DC's visual back relies on a series of screwed-in "couplings."
+Yet even more important than that: the DC's visual back relies on a series of screwed-in "couplings."
 In order to achieve focus, you have to screw or unscrew a number of these little tubes.
-It is, in my experience, very easy to screw these tubes in far too tight, especially if you're attaching and detaching your diagonal or eyepieces.
-When that happens, it becomes almost impossible to change the configuration of the telescope or even exchange diagonals without damaging the couplings.
+It is, in my experience, very easy to screw these tubes in too tight, especially if you're attaching and detaching your diagonal or eyepieces.
+When that happens, they become impossible to unscrew without damaging them, even with tools.
+It is then also impossible to change the configuration of the telescope or even exchange diagonals.
+Ultimately I did damage the couplings of my DC, and that did affect its resale value when I decided to get the DZ.
 The DZ has a different, more conventional system, and it makes a very big difference.
 For that reason, I would always buy a DZ over the DC, in spite of the increased cost and the slight but meaningful weight difference.

 5. TeleVue 85